SkillWallet/web-component/README.md

 # Override button styles:

-You can override the all the styles of the button and the dropdown by providing CSSObjects to the InitSwAuth function.
+You can override all the styles of the button and the dropdown by providing CSSObjects to the InitSwAuth function.

 Here's the default button style as an override: